janicera2880/edge-light/README.md

 ## Installation

 To install this project, simply type this URL to your browser https://github.com/janicera2880/edge-light.
 Fork and clone by typing in command git clone on your terminal and then copy and paste the SSH code.
-Once successful go ahead and change directory with commad cd making sure it's to the correct folder.
+Once successful go ahead and change directory with command cd making sure it's to the correct folder.

 ## Usage